INTERPRETATION, AMENDMENTS and VIOLATIONS

 • Section 1 — The awarding of premiums at the Fair shall be confined to the classifications in this premium book.

-• Section 2 — Where there is no competition, or where only on exhibitor is entered, exhibits will be awarded first, second, third, or no premium, according tot he merit of the exhibit.
+• Section 2 — Where there is no competition, or where only one exhibitor is entered, exhibits will be awarded first, second, third, or no premium, according to the merit of the exhibit.

-• Section 3 — Premiums will be awarded on Saturday, September 29, after 9:00 p.m.
+• Section 3 — Premiums will be awarded on Saturday, last day of the fair, after 9:00 p.m.
 NO CHECKS WILL BE MAILED!

-• Section 6 — All exhibitors MUST pick up exhibits between 9:00 p.m. to 10:00 p.m., on Saturday, September 29, 2018.
+• Section 6 — All exhibitors MUST pick up exhibits between 9:00 p.m. to 10:00 p.m., on Saturday, last day of the fair.
 NOT BEFORE!
 We will not be responsible for exhibits left after Saturday in the American Legion Building.
-The American Legion Building will be open from 1:00 p.m. to 2:00 p.m., on Sunday, September 30, 2018 for exhibit pick-up.
+The American Legion Building will be open from 1:00 p.m. to 2:00 p.m., on Sunday, day after fair closes, for exhibit pick-up.

 NOTE: Persons picking up exhibits who do not wish to stay on Fairgrounds, can pay at the gate, and your money will be refunded for a limited time.
 The East gate will be closed at 4:00 p.m.
 No automobiles may be parked at the American Legion Building after 4:00 p.m.